mmlacak/crochess/docs/source/libcc/cctypedstepdefs.rst

     If Unicorn or Centaur is given, :c:var:`short_step` flag determines if short or long steps are iterated over.

-    If Serpent was given, :c:var:`serpent_direction` flag determines which Serpent's diagonal(s) to iterate over:
+    If Serpent was given, :c:var:`serpent_diagonal` flag determines which Serpent's diagonal(s) to iterate over:

         * :c:enumerator:`CC_MBE_True`, only steps on right diagonal are iterated
         * :c:enumerator:`CC_MBE_False`, only steps on left diagonal are iterated